 |BETWEEN||Check if the specified value is within a range of other values||employee_month_awards BETWEEN 1 AND 5|

-In this tutorial, we covered queries, SQL WHERE clauses, and how to use WHERE clauses in an update or delete operation.
-We also discussed the conditional operators that can be used with the WHERE clause.
+In this tutorial, we covered queries, SQL WHERE clauses, and how to use the clause clauses in an update or delete operation.
+We discussed the conditional operators that can be used with this clause.